learn-co-curriculum/phase-1-control-flow-lab/README.md

 ***NOTE***: Remember, each time you save the `index.js` file the test suite in your browser will automatically re-run itself and push the results to Learn.
-When all of the tests are passing at the end of the lab, the `Run Local Tests` light on the Learn.co lesson page will turn green.
+When all of the tests are passing at the end of the lab, the "Run Local Tests" light on the Learn.co lesson page will turn green.

 ***NOTE***: Beware a gotcha!
 In JavaScript, you cannot express the concept of